crazymonkyyy/permission-daemon/README.md

+## AI SLOP

+It fails to compile /shrug

 # Permission Daemon

 A daemon that prevents AI agents from deleting files using configurable rules based on glob patterns and user permissions.